 Protecting your API Key

 In some cases you may need to leave this key to the public.
 So, anyone can obtain and use it.
-In this case, we have to provide a way that can really protect your API Key unusable by others.
+In such cases, you have to limit the usage of this API Key to your authorized hosts (domain names and/or IP Addresses).
+So, let's dive into this:

 In order to do that, you have complete the following steps:

-After clicking on the 'Edit' button shown in the screenshot above, you'll be navigated to another page contains a textbox.
-Type your domains separated by comma, then save the changes.
+After clicking on the 'Edit' button shown in the screenshot above, you'll be navigated to another page contains a text field.
+Type your hosts separated by comma, then save the changes.

-You can enter domain names and/or IP Addresses of your server.
+You can enter domain names and/or IP Addresses in this field.

-For example: let's say you want to send requests to the API from your client interface using our JS Package and in the same time you're using our PHP Library to send request from the server-side.
-Then you have to whitelist your domain name (where your client interface hosted) and your server IP Address (where you use the PHP Library) and separate them by comma. e.g: `client.com,126.96.36.199`
+For example: let's say you want to send requests to the API from client-side using our JS Package and in the same time you're using our PHP Library to send request from the server-side.
+Then you have to add your domain name (where your client-side is hosted) and your server IP Address (where you use the PHP Library) and separate them by comma. e.g: `domain.com,18.104.22.168`

-- 1.The maximum length of the text you'll type in this area is 700 characters.
+- 1.The maximum length of the text you'll type in this field is 700 characters.

 - 2.Don't use spaces, tabs or newlines within the text.